Skip to main content

 You feel it before you can name it.
 A persistent fatigue that sleep doesn’t resolve.
 A mental fog that obscures focus.
 A subtle shift in your body’s composition, where energy seems to wane and weight inexplicably accumulates.
 These are not isolated complaints; they are signals from deep within your body’s intricate communication network, the endocrine system.

-A group is structured to identify and manage a diagnosed disease, providing a name for your condition once it has reached a clinical threshold.
+A group health plan is structured to identify and manage a diagnosed disease, providing a name for your condition once it has reached a clinical threshold.
 A wellness program, in its most enlightened form, is designed to understand and optimize the very systems that are producing your symptoms, long before a diagnosis solidifies.

 The distinction is not one of semantics; it is a fundamental divergence in philosophy and function, rooted in the language of your own biology.
 A group health plan operates on a model of reaction.